metro-digital/terraform-google-cf-projectcfg/docs/DEFAULT-VPC.md

 ##### Services ranges

-Each search range is `/20` in size, resulting in 4096 possible services per GKE cluster.
+Each services range is `/20` in size, resulting in 4096 possible services per GKE cluster.
 Reserved range for services is `10.0.0.0/15`, allowing up to 32 regions.